exercism/docs/contributing/chestertons-fence.md

 ## Anything else?

-Two things:
+Three things:

 1. [This article in Second Order Thinking](https://fs.blog/2020/03/chestertons-fence/) is a good read.
 The quote "Do not remove a fence until you know why it was put up in the first place" is from this post.
+2. G.K.
+Chesteron's, _The Thing_ is available here [https://archive.org/details/G.K.ChestertonTheThing](https://archive.org/details/G.K.ChestertonTheThing).
-2. Your idea really might be new and great.
+3. Your idea really might be new and great.
 Don't be scared or embarrassed to suggest it!